SowmyaVenky/AzureSynapseExperiments/README.md

 * This explores how we can setup security in the data lake layer.
 It investigates the RBAC, ABAC and the ACLs way of doing things.
 Read more about this <a href="./ADLS_Security/ADLS_Security_Ideas.md">here</a>

+* This experiment explores how we can setup both Synapse and ADLS with customer managed encryption keys (CMEK).
+More details can be found <a href="./SynapseCMEK/README.md">here</a>

 ## Analyze JSON data that shows temperatures at Raleigh airport.
 * A simple use-case that shows how to take a parquet file from ADLS and expose it as an external table inside Synapse Serverless.
 Then we use Synapse spark pool to take this parquet file and convert it into a delta format.
 Please see steps <a href="./Analyze_Raleign_Airport_Temps.md">here</a>